NavicoOS/ac2git/README.md

 The first method is the one Ryan LaNeve implemented, which I call the _pop method_, which works like this:
  - Find the `mkstream` transaction and populate it.
- - Populate it in full and commit into git.
+ - Populate it in full and commit into git as an orphaned branch.
  - Start loop:
   + Increment the transaction number by 1
   + Delete the contents of the git repository.